-If we take the derivative of $L_{\text{heat}}$ with respect to the heat field $h$, we can see that it recovers the screened Poisson equation $\nabla^2 h - \lambda^2 h = 0$.
+If we take the derivative of $L_{\text{heat}}$ with respect to the heat field $h$, we recover the screened Poisson equation $\nabla^2 h - \lambda^2 h = 0$.
 The boundary condition can be enforced by the standard boundary loss (\Cref{eq:boundary_loss}), by observing that $u(\bm{x})=0$ implies $h(\bm{x})=1$.
 Together with the eikonal loss, we optimize:

-While prior work~\cite{Varadhan:1967:BFS} has studied the limiting behavior of the absorption coefficient $\lambda$, to our knowledge, the bounds of the approximation and the convergence speed remains unknown.
+While prior work~\cite{Varadhan:1967:BFS} has studied the limiting behavior of the absorption coefficient $\lambda$, to our knowledge, the bounds of the approximation and the convergence speed remain unknown.
 In the supplementary material A.3, we prove that, for a boundary $\Gamma$ formed by a discrete set of points and a small volume around them, the distance approximation obtained from the solution of the screened Poisson equation converges linearly with respect to $\lambda$: